A Land of Endless Adventure!

 Eastern Canada Road and Trail Highlights

 - 580,000+ kilometres of Routable Roads connecting ON to NS including city roads, rural roads, and 3 levels of Logging Roads (Industrial, Resource and Winter Access Roads)

-- Close to 1,030,000 kilometres of non-routable roads including Old Logging Roads, Unclassified Roads, Alleyways, Leased and Private Roads and more
+- Over 1,065,000 kilometres of non-routable roads including Old Logging Roads, Unclassified Roads, Alleyways, Leased and Private Roads and more

 Backroad Extras / POI Categories

 Backroad Extras are where you find all the POI information specific to our Backroad GPS Maps.